 Founded in 1976, we are a leading global alternative asset manager.
-Our 399 employees, including our 139 investment professionals, are led by our founders, Henry Kravis and George Roberts, who are pioneers of the leveraged buyout industry.
-Our history of landmark achievements in private equity includes the first leveraged buyout in excess of \$1 billion, several of the largest leveraged buyouts announced worldwide to date, the first buyout of a public company by tender offer and the largest leveraged buyouts completed or announced in each of the United States, the Netherlands, Denmark, India, Australia, Singapore and France.
+Our more than 400 employees, including more than 150 investment professionals, are led by our founders, Henry Kravis and George Roberts, who are pioneers of the leveraged buyout industry.
+Our history of landmark achievements in private equity includes the first leveraged buyout in excess of \$1 billion, several of the largest leveraged buyouts announced worldwide to date, the first buyout of a public company by tender offer and the largest leveraged buyouts completed or announced in each of the United States, the Netherlands, Denmark, India, Australia, Turkey, Singapore and France.
 We have continued our history of innovation by establishing new debt and public equity strategies that leverage the power of our brand and the intellectual capital in our private equity business.

 Today, through our offices in New York, Menlo Park, San Francisco, London, Paris, Hong Kong and Tokyo, we sponsor and manage funds that make investments worldwide in private equity and debt transactions on behalf of third-party investors and our firm.
 We also manage substantial investments in public equity.
 During our 31-year history, we have raised 16 funds and received approximately \$59.7 billion of capital and capital commitments from investors.
-We have grown our assets under management significantly, from approximately \$18.3 billion as of December 31, 2002 to approximately \$53.4 billion as of March 31, 2007, representing a compounded annual growth rate of 28.7%.
-Of our total assets under management, approximately \$6.8 billion is permanent capital, which is not required to be returned to investors and is able to be re-deployed as investments are realized.
+We have grown our assets under management significantly, from approximately \$18.3 billion as of December 31, 2002 to approximately \$54.4 billion as of June 30, 2007, representing a compounded annual growth rate of 27.4%.
+Of our total assets under management, approximately \$7.0 billion is permanent capital, which is not required to be returned to investors and is able to be redeployed as investments are realized.

-As a global alternative asset manager, we earn ongoing management fees for providing management and other services to our funds as well as transaction, monitoring, incentive and other potential fees in connection with our private equity and other investments.
+As a global alternative asset manager, we earn ongoing management fees for providing management and other services to our private equity and credit strategy funds as well as transaction, monitoring, incentive and other potential fees in connection with our investments.
 We also earn investment income from investing our own capital alongside fund investors and from our carried interest in fund investments, which provides us with a disproportionate share of the investment gains generated on third-party capital invested by our private equity funds.
 We are also selectively pursuing opportunities to develop new investment structures and products that we believe will help us increase the amount of managed capital that we are able to commit to individual transactions, grow our assets under management and capture additional income streams.